drywaters/anthology/README.md

 * Go 1.22 with structured logging via `log/slog`.
 * HTTP routing handled by `chi`, with middleware for request IDs, timeouts, and structured logging.
 * Domain package `internal/items` exposes a repository interface with both in-memory and Postgres implementations.
+* Metadata lookups (`internal/catalog`) talk to Open Library. `/api/catalog/lookup` proxies those queries so the Angular UI can search by ISBN or keyword without exposing API tokens.
+* Bulk imports use `internal/importer`, which accepts CSV uploads, fetches metadata for incomplete rows, deduplicates based on title/ISBN, and returns a structured summary so the UI can visualize success vs. warnings.
 * Configuration is environment-driven (`DATA_STORE`, `DATABASE_URL`, `PORT`, `LOG_LEVEL`, `ALLOWED_ORIGINS`, `API_TOKEN`).
 When `DATA_STORE=memory` (the default), the API boots with a seeded in-memory catalogue to help demo the experience quickly.
 * When `API_TOKEN` is set, every `/api/*` request must send `Authorization: Bearer <token>`.
 Requests to `/health` remain public so uptime checks continue to work.
 * CORS is enabled via [`github.com/go-chi/cors`](https://github.com/go-chi/cors) and defaults to allowing `http://localhost:4200` and `http://localhost:8080`.
 Override with `ALLOWED_ORIGINS="https://example.com,https://admin.example.com"` when deploying.